jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 - `offset` - the vector pointing from the character position to the third person camera
 - `mode` - a string to record whether the camera is in first or third person mode
 - `charYaw` - the yaw angle for the character
-- `charDirection` - a quaternion for the direction which the character is facing
+- `charOrientation` - a quaternion for the character orientation

 Also in `camera.hpp` add a declaration for the third person camera method